joedefen/luks-tray/README.md

   - default repeat minutes for auto-lock (0 means none, default=60) TODO
   - a list of mount points that hides containers (mostly for full disk encryption).
 Default is (/,/home,/var,/var/log,/swap) TODO
   - a section which is a list of hidden file containers TODO
-- TODO to handle files that are luks containers, there will be a section in the menu for "registered" file containers and a menu item to add one.
-Registered file containers are recorded the history file.
-If registered and not present, it is not shown but not unregistered.
-NOTE: file handling requires that the distro shows mounted file containers as "loop" devices by lsblk.
+- handling of files that are luks containers
+  - there will be a section in the menu for "registered" file containers and a menu item ("Add Crypt File") to add one.
+  - Registered file containers are recorded the history file.
+  - If registered and not present, it is not shown but not unregistered.
+  - NOTE: file handling requires that the distro shows mounted file containers as "loop" devices by lsblk.
 - Edge cases (with caveats in the README):
   - no filesystems in a LUKS container
   - multiple filesystem in a LUKS container ... pretend there is just one